FAQs

 • Networking opportunities with staff at the South Sydney Rabbitohs.

-The next intake is scheduled to commence in February 2025.
+The next intake is scheduled to commence in July 2025.

 In addition to receiving entry to university, graduates will also receive up to one year of credit for a degree in some of Australia’s leading universities including the Bachelor of Sport Management and Bachelor of Business with a major in Sport Management.